triggr/pokitdok-nodejs/README.md

 <a name="PokitDok#activities"></a>
 ###pokitDok.activities(options, callback)
 Get a list of activities from the API.
 If an id is passed with the options, get a single activity.
-You can also change the state of an activity by passing the
+You can also change the state of an activity by passing the desired state (pause, cancel, resume) in the transition key.

 **Params**

-- options `object` - keys: id
+- options `object` - keys: id, transition
 - callback `function` - a callback function that accepts an error and response parameter

 **Example**